isomerpages/nlb-biblioasia/pages/Key Milestones in the History of Cathay Cinema.md

  ![](/images/Cathay/cathay-night-102.jpg)
 <div style="background-color: white;">Night shot of Cathay cinema at the premiere of South Pacific, with the hotel in the background, c.
 1958. <i>Image reproduced from Lim Kay Tong, Cathay: 55 Years of Cinema (Singapore: Landmark Books, 1991).
 (From National Library, Singapore, RSING 791.43095957 LIM)</i> </div>

- It closed on 30 December 1970.
-From 1970 to 1974, the  hotel space was converted into office premises.

 #### Redevelopment
-From the 1960s to 1990s, the building underwent various redevelopments, such as the expansion of the cinema from a single-screen to a multiplex in 1991.[^12]
+From the 1960s to 1990s, the building underwent various redevelopments.
+The hotel space was turned into office premises, and the hotel closed on 30 December 1970.
+The cinema was expanded from a single-screen to a multiplex in 1991.[^12]

 <img src="/images/Cathay/Cathay-1965.jpg" >
 <div style="background-color: white;">Cathay Building, 1965. <i>David Barker Collection, PictureSG, National Library, Singapore</i>.</div>